powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

     homeDir: <PATH_TO_HADES_2>
 ```
 In this section, you may also choose the option `debug: true` to tell PowSyBl not to erase the
 temporary folder created by Hades2 for the calculation.
-Thismakes it possible to
+This makes it possible to
 check what happened on the Hades2 side for debugging purposes.

 Then, you need to configure the load flow calculation itself, because the